-You can almost hear lawns and gardens, not to mention gardeners, breath a sigh of relief as evenings become cooler and days shorter.
-Now’s the time to make good any damage done by Summer and, more importantly, set your lawn up for the cold times ahead.
+You can almost hear lawns and gardens, not to mention gardeners, breathe a sigh of relief as evenings become cooler and days shorter.
+Now’s the time to make good any damage done in the summer and, more importantly, set your lawn up for the cold times ahead.

 - Fertilise: If you only feed your lawn once a year, do it in Spring; if you only fertilise twice a year, do it in Spring and Autumn.
 Feeding now will green your lawn up ahead of winter also make it stronger and better able to resist damage from extreme cold, even frost.
 Use Scotts Lawn Builder All Purpose granular or Buffalo Granular or Hose-on at this time of year.

 - Watering: It can be easy to overlook the lawn drying out at this time of year.
 Windy weather can be just as drying as a hot day.
 Make the most of any rain or water you do apply by using Scotts EveryDrop Soil Wetter, it'll improve water penetration significantly.